 To the extent we fail to comply with the various debt covenants described above, and the lenders accelerate the repayment of the credit facility obligations, we would be required to repay all amounts outstanding thereunder.
 Any requirement to accelerate the repayment of the credit facility obligations would have a material adverse impact on our financial condition and results of operations.
 We can provide no assurance that we will have the financial ability to repay all of such obligations.
-As of June 30, 2006, we were in compliance with all debt covenants.
+As of September 30, 2006, we were in compliance with all debt covenants.

 Through our merger with eCOST, we plan to align the core strengths of each company, to leverage our operational infrastructure and technology expertise with eCOST's customer base and supplier relationships.
-Specifically, we are targeting for eCOST to achieve \$4 to \$5 million in annual cost savings in the first full year of operation following the integration.
+Specifically, we are targeting for eCOST to achieve \$4 to \$5 million in annual cost savings, dependent upon sales volumes, as compared to pre merger levels once the related integration efforts are complete.
 These savings are expected to result from, among other things, reductions in the following costs:

-- Certain redundant administrative and public company activities; - Excess capacity and other related facility expenses;

-- Technology, telecommunications and operational costs; and - Overall outbound freight costs due to additional freight options.
+- Certain redundant administrative and public company activities; - Excess capacity and other related facility expenses; - · Technology, telecommunications and operational costs; and - Overall outbound freight costs due to additional freight options.